 5. Quay

-If you are using the Truefoundry generated terraform code, docker registry for all the major cloud providers will be created by default.
-You just need to check the output of the terraform run to connect the docker registry for AWS, GCP and Azure.
+If you are using the TrueFoundry generated terraform code, docker registry for all the major cloud providers will be created by default and attached to the control plane.
+Access to the docker registry is created through a role which can access it.

 3. Connect your Blob Storage (AWS S3 / GCS Bucket / Azure Container)

-We need to integrate with atleast one blob storage bucket to store the ML models and artifacts.
+You need to integrate with a blob storage bucket to store the ML models and artifacts.
 You can integrate multiple blob storage buckets to segregate development and production environments.
-If you are using Truefoundry generated terraform code then a bucket in the respective cloud provider is created by default.
-To access these buckets a role is also created which can access it.
+If you are using TrueFoundry generated terraform code then a bucket in the respective cloud provider is created by default.
+Access to the bucket is created through a role which can access it.

 4. Connect Your Secret Store (OPTIONAL)